maheshrijal/notes/docs/kubernetes/k8s-intro.md

 `kubelet` - Kubernetes agent running on every node.

 `control plane` - A set of container that manage the clusters(Also called master).
 Similar to manager in swarm.
-  - Include API server, scheduler, controller manager, etcd
+  - Includes API server, scheduler, controller manager, etcd

-# Installation & Setup
+#### Pod
+- One or more container running together on one node

+- Containers are always in pods

+#### Controllers
+- Used to for creating/updated pods & other objects

+- Pods can be deployed directly (without containers) but not recommended

+##### Types of controllers
+- Deployment

+- ReplicaSet

+- StatefulSet

+- Job